 """

-It is used to ensure that processes on *Windows* inherit correctly from the
+Ensure that worker processes on *Windows* correctly inherit the current

 Parameters